-20.1 The creation of any subcontract relationship shall not relieve the hiring Party of any of its obligations under this Agreement.
-The hiring Party shall be fully responsible to the other Party for the acts or omissions of any subcontractor the hiring Party hires as if no subcontract had been made; provided, however, that in no event shall the Transmission Provider be liable for the actions or inactions of the Interconnection Customer or its subcontractors with respect to obligation imposed by this Agreement upon the hiring Party shall be equally binding upon, and shall be construed as having application to, any subcontractor of such Party.

-20.2 The obligations under this article will not be limited in any way by any limitation of subcontractor's insurance.
+- 20.1 The creation of any subcontract relationship shall not relieve the hiring Party of any of its obligations under this Agreement.
+The hiring Party shall be fully responsible to the other Party for the acts or omissions of any subcontractor the hiring Party hires as if no subcontract had been made; provided, however, that in no event shall the Transmission Provider be liable for the actions or inactions of the Interconnection Customer or its subcontractors with respect to obligations of the Interconnection Customer under this Agreement.
+Any applicable obligation imposed by this Agreement upon the hiring Party shall be equally binding upon, and shall be construed as having application to, any subcontractor of such Party. - 20.2 The obligations under this article will not be limited in any way by any limitation of subcontractor's insurance.